egeotenen/egeotenen.github.io/_pages/cv.md

 Poster Presentations

-1. Otenen, E. & Aydin, C. “Comparison of Face-to-Face and Online Memories: An Exploratory Study” vSARMAC 2021.p
+1. Otenen, E. & Aydin, C. “Comparison of Face-to-Face and Online Memories: An Exploratory Study”, vSARMAC 2021.

-2. Otenen, E., Aydin, C., Wasti, S., A., & Yegin, A. “Functions of Positive and Negative Work Memories and Their Relations to Self-Construal” vSARMAC 2021
+2. Otenen, E., Aydin, C., Wasti, S., A., & Yegin, A. “Functions of Positive and Negative Work Memories and Their Relations to Self-Construal”, vSARMAC 2021

 SEMINARS & CERTIFICATES